amosyuen/ha-tplink-deco/README.md

 - Increasing [timeout seconds](#timeout-seconds) in integration config
 - Increasing [timeout error retry count](#timeout-error-retry-count) in integration config

+### Extra Devices

+You may see extra devices show up under the Tp-Link deco integration as per https://github.com/amosyuen/ha-tplink-deco/issues/73.
+This is expected because the entities use macs for their unique ID.
+If there is another integration that exposes the same device using their mac, Home Assistant will combine the info from devices that have the same unique ID.
+This is working as intended since they represent the same device.

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](https://github.com/amosyuen/ha-tplink-deco/blob/main/CONTRIBUTING.md)